Upon Arrival

 Back to Top

 Upon arrival in Eugene or Portland, the weather will be in the middle of a rapid shift from the warm, sunny, but windy summer to fresh cloudy autumn.
-From October through March, expect colder weather with frequent light rain, occasional strong rain, snow and ice.
-From March to June expect better weather, interrupted by occasional snow and rain.
+From October through March, expect colder weather with frequent light rain, occasional strong rain, snow, and ice.
+From March to June, expect better weather, interrupted by occasional snow and rain.

 Here is a brief list of suggested clothing or gear that you might want to bring to acclimatize to Eugene or Portland: